dwp-ucd/advanced-customer-support/README.md

 #### Making a new branch

+- See what branch you're in by running `git branch`
-- Got to the `main` branch by typing `git checkout main`, maybe you're already there, I don't know!
+- If you're not in the `main` branch, go to the `main` branch by typing `git checkout main`
 - Run `git pull origin main` in order to get the most recent version of `main`
 - Think about the mame of your new branch.
 It should describe what changes are being made on the branch.
 - For example, if you are making a branch to update copy, perhaps name it `update_copy`.
 It is good practice to use that format with `_`'s. ie, `this_is_my_new_branch`